You need to enable JavaScript to use the communication tool powered by OpenWidget

 For example, they may ask for a (BMP) BMP Simple or a (BMS) Bushfire Management Statement.

-A BMS is typically needed for single lot (including a proposed commercial building) or single house developments.
-This document outlines bushfire mitigation measures and ongoing maintenance that must be carried out.
+A BMS is typically needed for single lots or single-house non complex developments.
+This document outlines bushfire mitigation measures and ongoing maintenance that must be carried out to both achieve and maintain the best result.

 Our Accreditations